JuliaLang/www.julialang.org/downloads/index.md

 Almost everyone should be downloading and using the latest stable release of Julia.
 Great care is taken not to break compatibility with older Julia versions, so older code should continue to work with the latest stable Julia release.
 You should *only* be using the long-term support (LTS) version of Julia if you work at an organization where implementing or certifying upgrades is prohibitively expensive and there is no need for new language features or packages.
 See this description of ["Risk Personas"](https://julialang.org/blog/2019/08/release-process/#risk_tolerance_personas) for more detail on who should be using what versions of Julia based on their risk tolerance.
+See this blog post on [Julia's Release Process](https://julialang.org/blog/2019/08/release-process/) for more information on different kinds of releases.

 ---